+7. Objectives of the discipl (outcome of the acquired competencies)

+7.1 General objective of • To understand fundamental concepts of software quality.

+the discipline

-7.1 General objective of the discipline To understand fundamental concepts of software quality.
-To be able to apply basic methods for software analysis and software quality assurance.
-7.2 Specific objective of the discipline To learn the methods of program verification and validation.
-To become used with building correct programs from specifications To acquire a modern programming style To understand how the resources(memory, CPU, batery) are used by the programs
+• To be able to apply basic methods for software analysis and

+software quality assurance.

+7.2 Specific objective of • To learn the methods of program verification and validation.

+the discipline

+· · · · · · · • To become used with building correct programs from

+specifications

+spectreations

+To acquire a modern programming style

+• To understand how the resources(memory, CPU, batery) are

+used by the programs